Title IX at Emory & Henry College

-July 19-July 21, 2021, Title IX Coordinator, Shannon Patterson and Dean of Students/Hearing Chair, Tracey Wright attended The Four Corners of Title IX Regulatory Compliance through the Virginia Department of Criminal Justice.
+July 19-July 21, 2021, former Title IX Coordinator, Shannon Patterson and Dean of Students/Hearing Chair, Tracey Wright attended The Four Corners of Title IX Regulatory Compliance through the Virginia Department of Criminal Justice.

 Decision Makers, Advisors, and Investigators complete training through the SUNY Student Conduct Institute.

 For additional information in regard to our training materials and accessibility, please email email@example.com.

 Additionally, all Emory & Henry College employees and students complete annual Title IX training through Vector Solutions and orientation/onboarding programming.